-More than 50 years ago, the Seattle University basketball team made one of the most improbable NCAA championship runs in Northwest history.
+In 1958-59, Elgin Baylor, who died Monday at 86, led the Seattle University basketball team to one of the most improbable runs in Northwest and NCAA championship history.

 Although there is no official record for it, Castellani might be the only coach in Northwest annals to dangle from a utility pole twice in a nine-game span.